 5. Chinatown, Toronto

 Browse the quaint shops and breezy open-air markets when you visit Chinatown, Toronto.
-Found in the heart of Toronto, this bustling district is a great exploration of all things Asian.
+Found in Toronto’s city center, this bustling district is a great exploration of all things Asian.
 Of course, there’s no scarcity of eateries in this neighborhood.
 Enjoy a full range of scrumptious Asian cuisine from traditional Japanese rice bowls and Chinese dim sum to flavorful modern fusion eats.
 If it fits your travel schedule, arrive during the Chinese New Year celebrations where you can experience a variety of energetic entertainment like thrilling martial arts displays, live mesmerizing stage shows, and unforgettable lion dances!

 6. Nathan Phillips Square

-A delightful and spacious urban plaza situated in the center of the city, Nathan Phillips Square hosts a wide range of fun events and activities all year round.
+A delightful and spacious urban plaza situated in the city center, Nathan Phillips Square hosts a wide range of special events and fun activities all year round.
 Nathan Phillips Square is a great spot to simply chill and drink in a peaceful atmosphere.
 This square also offers a tranquil man-made pond that’s transformed into a popular ice rink in winter.
 Don’t be shy about lacing up a pair of skates and hitting the ice when the temperature drops.
 Most notably is the prominent and much-photographed Toronto sign as well as the beautiful twinkling lights that are strung during the December holiday season.

 The sport of hockey is as synonymous with Canada as maple syrup so it’s no surprise the Hockey Hall of Fame has its home in Toronto.
 A museum dedicated to the history of hockey, this place could easily be considered a shrine for fanatics of the fast-action sport.
 Admire the biggest collection of hockey artifacts, memorabilia, and famed hockey equipment and gear found anywhere in the world and see the bank vault where the original Stanley Cup is housed.
 There is also the reproduction of a genuine NHL dressing room and fun and informative interactive games.